hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    Solve time vs DOFs.

-The script prints verbose messages indicating which plot is being generated.
+The verbose output identifies each plot.

 To regenerate only the plots from existing ``*.out`` logs (without rerunning solves):